Meaning ‘to brighten with stars’ and also ‘to make lots and lots of money’

 What is it?

-Pretty much an all-new car, designed to do pretty much exactly what the very familiar old one did.
+The Ford Mondeo is pretty much an all-new car, designed to do pretty much exactly what the very familiar old one did.
 It’s a big family hatch and estate.
-Because the market has diversified, it will be joined at the top of Ford’s range by a big crossover-SUV called the Edge, plus of course a renewed S-Max and Galaxy, all based on the same platform.
+Because the market has diversified, it’s joined at the top of Ford’s range by a big crossover-SUV called the Edge, and of course the S-Max and Galaxy, all based on the same platform.

-We get 1.5 and 2.0 turbo petrols, an economy-biased 1.6 diesel and a 2.0 diesel in three outputs – we tested the middle 180bhp version.
-There’s also a hybrid petrol – big in the US, of minority interest here.
+We get 1.0, 1.5 and 2.0 turbo petrols, an economy-biased 1.6 diesel and a 2.0 diesel in three outputs - we tested the middle 180bhp version of the Ford Mondeo.
+There’s also a hybrid petrol – big in the US, and actually built in the US (the others come from Spain), but of minority interest here.